 Program Dates: July 9-27, 2018

-This pre-algebra camp will focus on concepts and skills which provide a firm basis for entering Algebra I. It will include a review of fractions, decimals and percent relationships & operations, equation solving, ratios, integers, squares and roots, graphing and an introduction to linear functions.
-This camp is for students in grade 7 and above who need to review or practice basic algebra strategies to support assure continuing success in Algebra I.
+This pre-algebra program will focus on concepts and skills which provide a firm basis for entering Algebra I. It will include a review of fractions, decimals and percent relationships & operations, equation solving, ratios, integers, squares and roots, graphing and an introduction to linear functions.
+This program is for students in grade 7 and above who need to review or practice basic algebra strategies to support assure continuing success in Algebra I.

 For more information go to the program description.